Kong/docs.konghq.com/app/plugins/request-termination.md

 description: |
   This plugin terminates incoming requests with a specified status code and message.
-This allows to (temporarily) block an API, Route, Service, or Consumer.
+This allows to (temporarily) stop traffic on a Service or a Route (or the deprecated API entity), or even block a Consumer.

 params:
   name: request-termination